ctbowler/quant-research/pairs-trading-kalman/README.md

 ![kalman_pairs_trading](https://github.com/user-attachments/assets/ea0d8407-7165-4d56-8563-1de5c7cfc18d)

 The large variability in the estimated hedge ratio reflects the nonstationary relationship between the assets (APPLE + JP MORGAN).
 Despite this behavior, the Kalman Filter algorithm successfully adapted in real time, maintaining profitability during those volatile periods.
-This demonstrates the power of adaptive filtering techniques like Kalmaan filtering in dynamic, highly non-stationary environments.
+This demonstrates the power of adaptive filtering techniques like Kalman filtering in dynamic, highly non-stationary environments.

 The strategy holds only one unit (scaled by `α`) per asset at a time, which limits notional exposure but keeps risk tight and consistent.
 This design results in relatively low nominal PnL, but the return-to-risk ratio is strong, indicating high strategy efficiency.